mricon/totp-cgi/INSTALL.rst

     yum install python-psycopg2

-Modify the index.cgi of index.fcgi and change STATE_BACKEND to use Postgresql.
+Modify the index.cgi or index.fcgi and change STATE_BACKEND to use Postgresql.
 You will need to provide a PG_CONNECT_STR, which will be something like::